tokenized/docs/concepts-transactions.md

 <a name="introduction"></a>
 ## Introduction

 All Tokenized transactions are normal Bitcoin transactions that use P2PKH addresses.
 The main feature that defines a Tokenized transaction is an `OP_RETURN` output that contains a Tokenized action.
 Bitcoin (BSV) is always used to pay network fees and all outputs, except `OP_RETURN`, require dust amounts of Bitcoin, at a minimum, to be valid.
-The protocol also identifies roles (smart contract, issuer, token senders/receivers, etc.) by the position (index of the inputs and outputs) of public address(es) in the transaction.
+The protocol also identifies roles (smart contract, administration, token senders/receivers, etc.) by the position (index of the inputs and outputs) of public address(es) in the transaction.

-All user and issuer driven actions are initiated by sending a request to the smart contract, via the blockchain, to perform a certain action.
+All user and administration driven actions are initiated by sending a request to the smart contract, via the blockchain, to perform a certain action.
 If the request is valid, the smart contract will respond by sending a response transaction containing updated information about the contract or asset (new balances, updated revision data, etc).
-Response actions will always be addressed to either the contract, issuer, operator, or user address(es).
+Response actions will always be addressed to either the contract, administration, operator, or user address(es).
 As well as contract related and other fees being sent to the appropriate addresses.
 The smart contract sends back to itself in what are known as contract-wide actions that affect the contract or asset as a whole.

 Some transactions (eg. [Static Contract](../protocol/actions#static-contracts), [Transfer](../protocol/actions#action-transfer) action) may require multiple inputs that are signed by different parties to be recognised by the contract.